This week the Stronger U Member Spotlight is shining on Chris Palmer. Chris was coached by David A. Schneider.

 Tell us a little about you in 5 sentences or less.
 Where are you from?
 Are you a parent?
 What are your hobbies?
 Anything unique about your life that you want to share?

-I’m from Washingtonville NY, brand new daddy, and member of the NY Air National Guard.
+I’m from Washingtonville NY, a brand new daddy, and a member of the NY Air National Guard.
 I’ve always been into weight lifting and fitness.
 I find working on my strength and physique to be an incredibly satisfying, therapeutic, and rewarding experience.
 As part of my job in the guard, I get to travel a lot, among the most remote locations I have reached are Diego Garcia, Thule AB in Greenland, and Christchurch, New Zealand.

 What led you to join Stronger U?